Luhman 16: Age

 A 2013 paper, published shortly after Luhman 16 was discovered, concluded that the brown dwarf belongs to the thin disk of the Milky Way with 96% probability, and therefore does not belong to a young moving group.
 Based on lithium absorption lines the system has a maximum age of about 3–4.5 Gyr.
 Observations with the VLT showed that the system is older than 120 Myr and likely around 1 Gyr old.

-However, in 2022, Luhman 16 was found to be a member of the newly discovered Oceanus moving group, which has an age of 510±95 Myr.
+However, in 2022, Luhman 16 was found to be a member of the Oceanus moving group, which has an age of 510±95 Myr.
 Age estimates of 400–800 Myr in 2024 is in line with the membership with this group.
 The age estimates are mismatched for both components, which could be due to different cloud coverage resulting in different cooling efficiency.
 Alternatively this could be due to inaccurate luminosities or errors in the evolutionary models.